 I enjoy sharing what I have learned through my studies of mindfulness and meditation with my clients.

 In addition to my private practice, I currently work with the Hamilton Family Health Team supporting the mental health needs of patients in primary care with individual counselling for a wide variety of concerns and co-facilitating groups on the topic of Mindful Eating.
 I regularly support individuals with concerns relating to anxiety and mood, relationships, health and wellness, stress, parenting, reproductive health (perinatal, pregnancy, postpartum), assertiveness, self esteem, empowerment, well-being and more.
 The majority of my clinical training has been concentrated in maternal mental health and women's wellness.
 I welcome the opportunity to work with women, mothers, teachers and parents.

-I live in beautiful Dundas, Ontario with my husband, three kids and two cats, close to the beautiful Conservation Park.
+I live in beautiful Southern Ontario with my family.
 When I am not working I enjoy cooking, hiking, reading and sharing time with people I love.
 My services are offered exclusively through telephone, online and walk & talk therapy making them highly reachable and accessible.
 I have deep respect and a special place in my heart for nature and enjoy bringing our sessions out into the natural world whenever possible.